prashantpgit/phpbasics/README.md

-The bits and pieces required to learn for PHP beginners
+All the bits and pieces required to learn for PHP beginners